 As momentum of change builds it will overflow into the local community and more families and other stakeholders will become engaged.
 DYC will provide additional training if required to ensure the school is operating effectively.
 DYC monitors the quality of delivery to protect the efficacy of the programmes, evaluates and reports on progress through Salesforce and our Congruency questionnaire.

-Contact email@example.com to discuss our detailed Implementation Plan.
+Contact email@example.com to discuss our detailed Implementation Framework.